Est. 1773 · Oldest Lighthouse in Georgia · First-Order Fresnel Lens · National Register of Historic Places · Fort Screven Defense System

 ApparitionsPhantom footstepsPhantom soundsDoors opening/closingEquipment malfunctionBattery drain

-A second figure is Lachlan, a five-year-old child identified in local tradition as the daughter of an early Tybee keeper.
+A second figure is Lachlan, a child identified in local tradition as the daughter of an early Tybee keeper.
+The name Lachlan does not appear in any keeper family record associated with the station.
 The figure has been reported on the spiral staircase of the tower, sometimes by adult visitors and sometimes by other children.
 The Lachlan tradition includes a recurring detail in which the figure delivers a warning to turn back, which the surrounding ghost-tour industry has elaborated into more dramatic variants.

 Visitors and Tybee Island Historical Society staff have reported the sound of footsteps and a whistled tune on the spiral stairs when no one else is present in the tower.
 The front door of the keeper's dwelling has been reported producing an audible attempt-to-open sound when the building is locked and empty.
 Electronic-equipment malfunctions, particularly battery drain on cameras and recording devices, have been reported in the second-floor children's room of the keeper's dwelling.